seinecle/codapps/src/main/asciidoc/subdir/advanced-styling_temp_pdf.md

 {nbsp} +

 //ST: !
-When you want to apply a style that you have created to a Span Label or a Span Button, *you should be careful to shift to *advanced properties* to find the correct UIID property to change*:
+When you want to apply a style that you have created to a Span Label or a Span Button, *you should be careful to shift to [underline]#advanced properties# to find the correct UIID property to change*:

 //ST: !
 image::Switching-to-the-advanced-properties-of-the-Span-Label.png[align="center",title="Switching to the advanced properties of the Span Label"]